truenas/documentation/content/CORE/UIReference/Services/ServicesSSH.md

 ---
 title: "SSH Screen"
-description: "Use the SSH screen to configure Secure Socket Shell (SSH) and related service options on your TrueNAS"
+description: "Use the SSH screen to configure Secure Socket Shell (SSH) on your TrueNAS."
 weight: 130
 tags:
 - coreftp